 NME1 (NME/NM23 Nucleoside Diphosphate Kinase 1) is a Protein Coding gene.
-Diseases associated with NME1 include acute monocytic leukemia and laryngeal carcinoma.
-Among its related pathways are Integrated Pancreatic Cancer Pathway and Regulation of CDC42 activity.
-GO annotations related to this gene include identical protein binding and protein kinase binding.
-An important paralog of this gene is NME7.
+Diseases associated with NME1 include Neuroblastoma and Anal Canal Carcinoma.
+Among its related pathways are superpathway of pyrimidine deoxyribonucleotides de novo biosynthesis and Integrated Pancreatic Cancer Pathway.
+GO annotations related to this gene include poly(A) RNA binding and GTP binding.
+An important paralog of this gene is NME1-NME2.

 UniProtKB/Swiss-Prot for NME1 Gene